docker-library/docs/haproxy/content.md

 You may need to publish the ports your HAProxy is listening on to the host by specifying the -p option, for example -p 8080:80 to publish port 8080 from the container host to port 80 in the container.
 Make sure the port you're using is free.

+Note: for added security, it is possible to run the container in read-only mode, as HAProxy doesn't need to write to the filesystem.
+You can pass the `--read-only` flag to the `docker run` command or add `read_only: true` to your `docker-compose` configuration file.

 ## Directly via bind mount

 ```console